aditya-K2/spellfloat/README.md

 # Features

 - Uses The built-in Vim Spell checker
+- Finds the first misspelled word in the Sentence if it finds one then it will suggest Changes through a Pop-Up Menu
-- Finds the first misspelled word in the Sentence or Takes the Word under the Cursor
+- If there is no misspelled word in the Sentence then the suggestions for the word under the cursor is suggested.

 # Prerequisites